 |5 Gallon||2 gal. pail||6 gal. pail|

 Containers are filled by weight, not volume.
 Container size does not indicate volume of contents.

 All equipment should be cleaned with acetone, xylene or MEK before ConoWeld, ConoPrime or FibreCrete material cures.

-Sauereisen FibreCrete TL No. 215 (Tank Lining) has a shelf life of one year when stored in unopened, tightly sealed containers in a dry location at 70°F. Avoid freezing.
+Sauereisen FibreCrete TL 215 (Tank Lining) has a shelf life of one year when stored in unopened, tightly sealed containers in a dry location at 70°F. Avoid freezing.
 If there is a doubt as to the quality of the materials, consult a Sauereisen representative.

 Consult Safety Data Sheets and container label Caution Statements for hazards in handling these materials.